 Yet accommodation is available everywhere on the island, while the international airport will leave you in the middle of it.
 You can opt for hostels or hotels, though Airbnb is almost inexistent, so cheaper options are hard to find when it comes to places to stay.
 Local cuisine consists of authentic Japanese dishes, so it will be a bit tricky to find some international or even fast-food restaurants.

 The best time of the year to visit Port Douglas for kitesurfing is October.
 Being the starting point of the Great Reef Barrier and the Daintree Rainforest, both listed in the World Heritage, the area abounds of impressive winds, especially in autumn.

 You can easily book a place to stay depending on your preferences, as in the past years Port Douglas became one of the most wanted kitesurfing places.
-So, you will find here diverse resorts, hotels or even couchsurfing with locals, while restaurants offer all sorts of dishes, including takeaway.
+So, you will find here diverse resorts, hotels, while restaurants offer all sorts of dishes, including takeaway.
 Anyway, in the majority of cases, you will be served with fresh fruits and fish, as it is found in abundance in the area.